-Our scientifically rigorous approach to wildlife trade monitoring is what sets us apart, and gives us the influence we need to bring about lasting changeThomasina Oldfield, Science, Research and Analysis Co-ordinator
+our scientifically rigorous approach to wildlife trade monitoring is what sets us apart, and gives us the influence we need to bring about lasting changeThomasina Oldfield, Director – Programmes and Research

 Keeping abreast of the latest trade trends, fluctuations, dynamics and criminal activity is essential to protecting natural biodiversity.